Ralo93/CustomerAnalyticsDashboard/README.md

 ```

+The developed system should be able to visualize and interact with this data in an intuitive, interpretable and actionable way.

 ## Classification Targets

-To make sense of the provided conversations, I extracted features and provided labels in the form of classifications.
+To make sense of the conversations, I extracted features and provided labels in the form of classifications.
 Lets start with the classifications.
 I simply used OpenAIs 3.5-turbo model as a baseline.
 Classification of each sentence was done using four major dimensions:

 ```mermaid